I am Mechanical Engineer for Mechatronic Simulations in the Machine Dynamics Team at TRUMPF Machine Tools.

 Beside my studies, I gained several work experience in different developmental and experimental teams at ABB, Alstom and Bosch-Mahle.
 At the CCI GmbH, I further got valuable experience in planning, developing and programming of a customized stand-alone software based on VB.net, for the monitoring and data analysis of cleanrooms.

-My current research is about the “Model-based Identification and Active Suppression of Static and Dynamic Abberations in High Performance Optics”.
+My academic research was about the “Model-based Identification and Active Suppression of Static and Dynamic Abberations in High Performance Optics”.
 Thereby, I mainly developed methods and a software for the mechanical and optical simulation of high-precision systems like astrophysical telescopes or lithographic wafer steppers.
 In addition, I designed and realized a new laboratory experiment based on sensors, actuators and embedded controller systems for research and education purposes.
 Moreover, I was a teaching assistant for the lecture of Machine Dynamics, Applied Mechanics and Mechatronics.
 During the supervision of a dozen students, I acquired extensive leadership experience.
 Fortunately, I also got the opportunity to perform and manage an independent industrial research project in cooperation with the Porsche AG.
 Thereby I developed a simulation-based geometry study for the gear shift of the Porsche Le Mans racing car.

 Specializing in Technical Dynamics and Automatic Control Engineering,